jasnlink/interactive_menu/README.md

 - LEMP stack setup on Linode

 ## Main features
-- Navigate categories of interactive menu to choose food item
-- Select and zoom in to get more information on each item
+- Easy to navigate interactive menu, select and zoom to get more information on each product.
-- Add to cart system across categories
-- Cart drawer with order summary
+- Cart system with order summary to easily summarize what we want to order.
-- When the customer places an order, a QR code is generated on the phone screen
-- The customer brings their phone to show the QR code to the cashier
-- The cashier scans the QR code and gets an order summary of what the customer has picked
+- Easily generate a QR code with order information to let staff know what you ordered.
+- Create, edit, reorder and remove items with the secured management backend.

 ## Admin features
 - Login screen before accessing